 For Indian food, my best choice is Ajanta on Solano in Berkeley.
 When desiring best casual and popular restaurant, it’s hard to beat the Cheeseboard Pizza, with their music at lunch and dinner.
 For a gala Sunday brunch with a view, Eve’s on the Oakland waterfront would be my recommendation.
 If seeking a hearty omelet breakfast, I’d go to Homemade in central Berkeley.
 In short, Best can mean Best in several ways.

 An Obituary for Four Restaurants

 Talking about restaurants also involves an obituary task.
-Two new restaurants that opened in recent years, and were going into this post, are now closed.
+Two restaurants that opened in recent years, and appeared in earlier versions of this post, are now closed.
 They are the Oakland eateries known as Urbano Latino and Izzy’s.

-The restaurant list will grow.
+My restaurant list will grow.
+Your comments are welcome.
 Currently, in the alphabetical order below, you will find:

 Try for appetizers the Tandoori Scallops and the Chicken Samosa.
 For the main dishes, consider the Lamb Rib Chops and the Green Fish Curry.

 Perhaps the most popular restaurant in current Berkeley is The Cheese Board Pizza, an adjunct to fabled The Cheese Board Collective.
 Most importantly, the career cheese specialists here are the owners.
 Consequently, they know how to guide you to the world’s best cheeses.
 These owners/proprietors will spend an infinite amount of time educating your palate with tastes before you purchase.